KoyoteScience/BanditoAPI/README.md

             // one of ModelType allowed values
         'prediction',
-            // prediction scores for each action feature vector, None for train mode 'number_of_updates',
+            // prediction scores for each action feature vector, None for train mode 'should_we_assign_unknown_score_by_action_index',
+            // list of booleans one for each action feature vector, saying whether it should be explored 'number_of_updates',
             // total number of training rows thusfar process 'bandit_mode',